spectra-to-knowledge/SpectraToQueries/README.md

 Here is what you *minimally* need:

--**A file containing MS/MS spectra with associated skeleton information** (or any other relevant chemical classification) **provided as metadata**.
-This structure information, stored in the metadata field "skeleton," allows the generation of queries specific to a given skeleton by extracting repetitive skeleton-specific fragmentation patterns.
+- **A file containing MS/MS spectra with associated skeleton information** (or any other relevant chemical classification) **provided as metadata**.
+This structure information, stored in the metadata field “skeleton”, allows the generation of queries specific to a given skeleton by extracting repetitive skeleton-specific fragmentation patterns.
 The MIADB file is provided as an example.

 ## Installation